State-wide training series 'Artificial Intelligence in University Teaching' (FO>KI)

-FO>KI targets the comprehensive preparation of participants for the use of AI in university teaching.
-The main topics of didactics, infrastructures, curriculum development, university strategies, law and ethics are covered in 30 different formats.
+FO>KI aims to comprehensively prepare participants for the use of AI in university teaching.
+In 30 different formats the main topics of didactics, infrastructures, curriculum development, university strategies, law and ethics are covered.
 The program consists of:

-- In-person courses/lectures (teaching), in-person events (other events) at changing universities
+- In-person course/lecture (teaching), in-person event (other events) at different universities

 - Online workshops